 You'll start the recipe by roasting the vegetables in a 400 degree oven.

-On another large baking sheet, drizzle the remaining oil evenly and then place halved tomatoes with the cut side down.
+On another large baking sheet place halved tomatoes with the cut side down.

 Need a large baking sheet for all your roasting and sheet-pan meal needs?
 This USA pan is the BEST sheet pan/cookie sheet I've ever had.
 Things hardly stick to it, it cleans easily and heats evenly with no warping.
 So wish I had bought it sooner!